everx-labs/everdev/README.md

 tondev tonos-cli update
 ```

-### Key Store
+### Signer Registry

-Key Store is a secured place where you can safely store you keys.
-The secret part of
+Signer registry is a centralized place where you can store your development keys.
-each key is strongly encrypted with the password stored in system key chain.

-Each key in store has an unique user defined name.
+Each signer in registry has an unique user defined name.
 All tondev commands
-that requires key for signing or encryption refers to the key by name.
+that requires signing or encryption refers to the signer by name.

-Key store separated on two parts: public and secret.

-Public part of the store holds the key names and the public sign keys.

-Secret part of the store holds the secret sign key and an optional original mnemonic seed phrase.

-Using of the keystore is safe and convenient.
+Using of the registry is convenient.

-You can mark one of the key as a default key.
+You can mark one of the signer as a default.
-It can be used in signing commands without providing key name.
+It can be used in signing commands without providing signer option.

-Key management in tondev is accessible through the `key` tools.
+Signer repository management in tondev is accessible through the `signer` tools.

 #### Generate Command